Fengxiang23/SelectiveMAE/README.md

   </p>

 ## Intruduction
--  `OpticalRS-13M`: A large-scale remote sensing dataset.
+-  `Dataset`: `OpticalRS-13M` is a large-scale remote sensing dataset.
 This dataset, comprising 13 million optical images, is designed to fully leverage the representation learning capabilities of MIM methods in RS applications, distinguished by its diverse scene details.
 We also offer a light version, named `OpticalRS-4M`.</br>
 - `SelectiveMAE`: A novel and efficient MIM method tailored for remote sensing images.
 This method incorporates a new PSTS module, which significantly accelerates convergence and enhances representation learning compared to the original MIM approach.